comjs/js-swiper/README.md

 ```

 ### For React development environment
-> This feature is due to [useEffect called twice issue in React 18](https://github.com/facebook/react/issues/24553)
+> This feature is for About [useEffect called twice issue in React 18](https://github.com/facebook/react/issues/24553)

 ```Typescript
 <JSSlider